golanlevin/gen-ai/assignments/assignment_3.md

 ## 3.4.
 (Draft) Collection: 500 Images

 * *By any means necessary,* **create or pilfer** a collection of at least 500 images.
 Please have this collection ready by the beginning of class.
 * Using `ffmpeg`, **create** directories containing versions of your images which have been cropped and/or scaled to 128x128 and 256x256 pixels.
-(Make sure to retain a directory of your original, best-quality image versions!)
+(Make sure to retain a directory of your original, best-quality image versions!) **NEW**: Also make 32x32 pixel versions of your images as well, please.
 * Using the imagemagick `montage` command, **compile** a simple image grid of all the 128x128 images.
 If necessary, you may need to `brew install imagemagick` beforehand.
 A command for this is below.
 * In the Discord channel, `3-4-draft-collection`, post your simple image grid.